indritkello/TICtacTOE_CPP/README.md

 # TicTacToe
-This is a simple game in C++ covering main principles in programming code flow.
+This is a simple game in C++ covering the main principles in programming and code flow skills.